lusan23/study-log/data_structs/README.md

 }
 ```

-The `remove_last` function removes the last node in the linked list and returns its value.
-If there is only one item in the list, it is removed directly.
-Otherwise, it traverses the list to find the second-to-last node, saves the value of the last node, frees the memory allocated for the last node, updates the next pointer of the second-to-last node to NULL, and returns the value of the deleted node.
+The `remove_last` the name describes itself, removes the last node in the list.

 ```c
 int remove_by_index(node_t ** head, int n) {